Spin (magazine): Later years

 In March 2010, the entire collection of Spin magazine back issues became freely readable on Google Books.
 Brod remained editor until June 2011 when he was replaced by Steve Kandell who previously served as deputy editor.
 In July 2011, for the 20th anniversary of Nirvana's 1991 album, Nevermind, the magazine released a tribute album including all 13 songs with each covered by a different artist.
 The album released for free on Facebook included covers by Butch Walker, Amanda Palmer and Titus Andronicus.

-With the March 2012 issue, Spin relaunched the magazine in a larger, bi-monthly format and, at the same time, expanded its online presence.
-In July 2012, Spin was sold to Buzzmedia, which eventually renamed itself SpinMedia.
+With the March 2012 issue, Spin relaunched the magazine in a larger, bi-monthly format and, at the same time, expanded its online presence under digital general manager Jeff Rogers.
+In July 2012, Spin was sold to Buzzmedia, which eventually renamed itself SpinMedia, which was founded in 1999 by Anthony Batt and Marc Brown.
 The September/October 2012 issue was the magazine's last print edition.
 It continued to publish entirely online with Caryn Ganz as its editor-in-chief.
 In June 2013, Ganz was succeeded by Jem Aswad, who was replaced by Craig Marks in June of the following year.

 In 2016, Puja Patel was appointed editor and Eldridge Industries acquired SpinMedia via the Hollywood Reporter-Billboard Media Group for an undisclosed amount.
 Matt Medved became editor in December 2018.

 Spin was acquired in 2020 by Next Management Partners.
-Jimmy Hutcheson serves chief executive officer with Daniel Kohn as editorial director and Spin's founder, Guccione Jr., who rejoined the magazine as creative advisor.
+Jimmy Hutcheson serves as chief executive officer with Daniel Kohn as editorial director and Spin's founder, Guccione Jr., who rejoined the magazine as creative advisor.

+In late 2023, the publication received backlash for Guccione Jr.'s article defending former Rolling Stone editor Jann Wenner after the latter made racist and sexist comments that got him ousted from the Rock and Roll Hall of Fame board of directors as well as for "Stand Together Music", an initiative used "to launder the reputation of Koch Industries".
+In 2024 its week-long activation at the South by Southwest conference was sponsored by the United States Army, one of the factors that led to over 100 bands dropping off the festival in protest.

+In May 2024, the magazine announced it would relaunch its print edition and publish quarterly starting in August.